KoiDeve/Sinking-Feeling/README.md

 # Sinking-Feeling

 Welcome!
-Sinking Feeling feature a small standalone game about a lone diver attempting to rescue lost souls. \n You will need a keyboard and a mouse to play this game!
+Sinking Feeling feature a small standalone game about a lone diver attempting to rescue lost souls.
+You will need a keyboard and a mouse to play this game!

 # Available To Play On: